Finsterforst: Rastlos and record deal with Napalm Records (2012–2015)

 In September 2012, the band signed a new record deal with the Austrian record label Napalm Records.
 On 26 November 2012, the album Rastlos was released worldwide to positive reviews and it received various "album of the month" awards.
 For 2014, there was an announcement for a European Tour called "Trolls in the Forest bring Kaos over Europe", together with Trollfest and Cryptic Forest.

-Mach dich frei, #YØLØ and Zerfall (2015–present)
+Mach dich frei, #YØLØ, Zerfall and Still (2015–present)

 In early 2015, Finsterforst released their new studio album Mach dich frei.
 It was released on 23 January in Germany/Austria/Switzerland, 30 January in the rest of Europe, and on 10 February in North America.
 Also in 2015, vocalist and accordionist Johannes Joseph left the band.

 In 2016, they released #YØLØ, which they refer to as an EP although they recognise some would call it an album.

 On 2 August 2019, they released the album Zerfall.
 It has only five songs, ranging from 8 to 36 minutes – the latter being their longest track to date, "Ecce Homo".
 A lyric video for a shortened version of it was released in July 2019.

+On July 31, 2026, the band released their sixth album, Still.